akprasadan/Summer2021ML/README.md

 To do so, I will create a unified framework (similar to Tidymodels in R or Sklearn in Python) to perform ML in Python.
 I will begin with base classes for Classification, Regression, Clustering, for instance, from which I will derive classes for each algorithm of interest.
 I will provide functionality for train/test and cross-validation splitting, model tuning, model evaluation (with a variety of metrics), and automatically generated plots.

+You can find all the documentation [here](https://akprasadan.github.io/Summer2021ML/index.html), produced using Sphinx and Read the Docs.

 ## What's Completed so far?

 - Able to use basics of Git/Github